Caring for the Caregiver

 Advocare understands the demands a caregiver role can pose.
 We can provide answers and solutions for your senior loved ones.
 Advocare is an organization that advocates for you.
 We will help you to effectively manage your role as a caregiver.
 We make things easier and give you the resources that you need to deal with your situation.

-Reprinted from Aginlifecare.org with permission
+Reprinted from Aginglifecare.org with permission